asgood23/STATIONS/childs_troika/childs-troika-backgrounds.md

 You can punch a clock and stop time, releasing workers from their ordeal, while the capitalists remain bound to the yoke of time.

 ---
+## Tiny Time Technician
+---
+**Possessions**

+* Tiny timepieces
+* Tiny tools in a tiny toolbox
+* Time tree trimmers
+* Time trap
+* _Three-Volume Tome of Tiny Time Taming.
+Time Tree Trimming & Time Trapping_

+**Skills**

+* 3 Time
+* 3 Time tooling
+* 3 Time taming
+* 2 Time trapping
+* 2 Time tree trimming

+**Special**
+You can disassemble and fix any timepiece, and set it to any time.
+You always know exactly what time it is, down to the nanosecond.

+---

 ## Xylophage Xylophonist